 The Port of Anchorage (Port) first began operations in September 1961.
 It had capacity to berth one marine cargo ship at a time, and more than 38,000 tons of marine cargo moved across its single berth that year.
-Since 1964, the Port has expanded to a five-berth terminal providing facilities for the movement of containerized freight, bulk petroleum, break bulk freight and cement.
+Since 1964, the Port has expanded to a five berth terminal providing facilities for the movement of containerized freight, bulk petroleum, break bulk freight and cement.
 Today, approximately 4 million tons of material moves across its docks each year.
-The Port serves 87 percent of Alaska's population and handles 90 percent of the consumer goods of Alaska.
+The Port serves 87 percent of the State of Alaska's population, handles 90 percent of the consumer goods of Alaska and is one of 22 Strategic Seaports designated by the Department of Defense.
 The Port is the major gateway for Alaska's water-borne commerce and a vital element of the regional economy.

 The Port's steady growth in the past decade is expected to continue into the future.
-To keep pace with the future trends in the shipping industry and to better serve its existing clients, the Port is currently undergoing an intermodal expansion program that began in 2003.
-This expansion program targets two main facility improvements - road and rail extension and marine terminal redevelopment.
-The road and rail extension will improve cargo flow, substantially reduce traffic conflicts outside of Port boundaries, improve local air quality and support new and growing U.S. Army Military Combat Force requirements.
+To keep pace with the future trends in the shipping industry and to better serve its existing clients, the Port is currently undergoing a modernization project that began in 2014.
+This project targets four marine terminals that are in need of replacement.
 The marine terminal redevelopment will upgrade crane reach and provide a deeper draft to accommodate larger ships and improve commercial dock space.

 The accompanying financial statements reflect the activities of the Port.
 The Port is an enterprise fund of the Municipality of Anchorage (Municipality).
 Enterprise funds are established to finance and account for the operation and maintenance of facilities and services such as those of the Port that are predominately self-supported by user charges.
-User Charges for the Port are established in the Port of Anchorage Terminal Tariff No. 7 and through contractual Terminal Preferential Usage Agreements as recommended by the Anchorage Port Commission, and approved by the Anchorage Municipal Assembly and reported to the Federal Maritime Commission.
+User charges for the Port are established in the Port of Anchorage Terminal Tariff No. 7 and through contractual Terminal Preferential Usage Agreements as recommended by the Anchorage Port Commission, and approved by the Anchorage Municipal Assembly and reported to the Federal Maritime Commission.